MLA in Gastronomy FAQ

 In addition to courses offered by the Gastronomy program, each term there is a list of approved graduate courses offered through other campus departments.
 These courses are in history, anthropology, sociology, economics, communication, media, travel, business, public policy, and other applicable areas.
 For example, if your interest is in Japanese food and culture, you may find a Japanese history course in which you can explore food topics.

-You can take up to 8 credits as a waiver.
-In other words, certain courses can be counted as credits toward the degree for up to 8 credits on a pass or fail basis will not have in impact on your GPA.
-These courses include (1) those taken at other institutions, which have been approved by the Gastronomy coordinator, with the exception of culinary arts courses taken at other institutions; and (2) some Gastronomy and Lifelong Learning certificate programs taken prior to being admitted to the MLA (further coursework and examinations may be required).
-The instructor and the Gastronomy coordinator must approve courses if they are taken as pass/fail credits.
+Certain courses can be counted as credits toward the degree for up to 8 credits.
+These courses include (1) those taken at other institutions, which have been approved by the Gastronomy coordinator, with the exception of culinary arts courses taken at other institutions; and (2) some Gastronomy and Food & Wine certificate programs taken prior to being admitted to the MLA (further coursework and examinations may be required).
+The instructor and the Gastronomy coordinator must approve courses.
 Please contact the Gastronomy coordinator for more information.

 Can I get credit toward the degree for culinary programs completed elsewhere?